rajeevv2022/TAM_API/README.md

 - **Rate Limit:** 40 requests / minute

 - **Security Notes:** Generates a secure txnid and stores preliminary INITIATED status in global_mysql_payment_table.

+** Note: **
+- Users with an active lite-duration plan may be prevented from purchasing overlapping lite-duration plans.
+- Certain plan combinations may be automatically hidden or disabled based on active subscription status.

 **Parameters:**